tmfg/digitraffic/pages/kokeellinen-en.md

 Experimental data sources offer data from various projects.
 The data is open for everyone.
 Being experimental means that availability, contents and freshness of data may vary.

+If you are interested in data from expired sources please contact digitraffic@fintraffic.fi.

 Currently there are following experimental sources.

-# Expired sources
-If you are interested in data from expired sources please contact digitraffic@fintraffic.fi.

-## Nordicway2-notifications
+## Nordicway2-notifications (expired)

 NordicWay 2 aims at enhancing traffic safety through Cooperative Intelligent Transport Systems (C-ITS).
 The project is European Commission Connecting Europe Facility-funded between 2017 and 2020, and it is implemented by the National Road Authorities of Finland, Norway, Sweden and Denmark as well as private companies and research centres.